-Each subgrouping contains a string constant, that defines the option name, and a number, which contains the bits to set in target\flags.
-A negative number says to clear bits instead; the negative of the number is which bits to clear.
+Each subgrouping contains a string constant, that defines the option name, a number, which contains the bits to set in target\flags, and a second string which is the description displayed by -help.
+If the number is negative then the bits specified by the number are cleared instead of being set.
+If the description string is present but empty, then no help information will be displayed for that option, but it will not count as an undocumented option.
 The actual option name is made by appending '-m' to the specified name.